Sahaya International is proud to partner with the Rafiki Memorial Wildlife Conservation Initiative

 Email Mushamba (Moses) at silverbackmoise. ‘at’ gmail ‘dot’ com, or send him a text on Whatsapp at: +256 788 300909.

 Many thanks in advance for your support.

-Some of the art by Mushamba (Moses) (click on each picture to see a larger version)
+Children/youth art classes offered by Mushamba (click on each picture to see an enlarged version)